TomasHubelbauer/bun-bundle-service-worker/readme.md

 ## Offline testing

-Kill the Bun script, do not use the Offline Network throttle in Firefox, the service worker will not be hit when offline otherwise.
+Kill the Bun script, do not use the Offline Network throttle in Firefox, the service worker will not be hit when in the Firefox offline mode.

+Also note that toggling Offline in the Network tab of the developer tools won't raise the `offline` / `online` events of `document`.